RabbiPND/Hotel-Revenue/README.md

 Hotel Revenue Analysis

                                                       Report
 I will be dealing with a data-driven exploration of the hospitality industry.
 In the dataset, our goal is to develop a database for analysing and visualizing hotel booking data.
-I will carefully analyse the hotel dataset to answer three key business questions asked by the shareholders of the hotel.
+I will carefully analyse the hotel dataset to answer three key business questions asked by the stakeholders of the hotel.
 Which are:
 1. Revenue Growth: Examining if our revenue grows annually?
 2. Parking Lot Size: Evaluating the need for expansion?
 3. Trend Analysis: Identifying prevailing trends in the data? although it’s a board question but very important for analysis.